-Activity contributionTo maintain transparency, accountability and accessibility to the public.

-Community outcomes Social, affordability, prosperity, culture and environment.
+Activity contributionTo maintain transparency, accountability and accessibility to the public.Community outcomesSocial, affordability, prosperity, culture and environment.

-Level of service Performance measures 2021-2024 Performance outcomes Conduct as much as Council business in public forum.
-Public to be excluded only for commercially sensitive Council meetings to be held in Westport and at least one meeting a year in Karamea and Reefton.
-2021-22 Covid-19, flooding, weather events and elections have occasionally prohibited the ability to travel to other areas.
-Council meetings have been carried out via Zoom and in Westport, with all meetings now livestreamed. • reasons.
-2020-21 Not measured as was not a KPI in the Long Term Plan.
-N/A
+Level of service Performance measures 2021-2024 Performance outcomes 2021-22 Covid-19, flooding, weather events and elections Conduct as much as have occasionally prohibited the ability to travel to Council business in Council meetings to be held other areas.
+Council meetings have been carried public forum.
+Public to in Westport and at least out via Zoom and in Westport, with all meetings now be excluded only for one meeting a year in Karamea livestreamed. commercially sensitive and Reefton. reasons.
+2020-21 N/A Not measured as was not a KPI in the Long Term Plan.